Gerry Murphy Prize

 - additional criteria relating to quality of project and importance of finding

-- A finalist is announced at the end of each regional competition.
+- A finalist is announced at the end of each jurisdictional competition.

 - All finalists will be contacted by the RACP Foundation and provided details about the competition final.